gwenhall/Exercise-06a-Animation/README.md

 ---

-Fork this repository.
-When that process has completed, make sure that the top of the repository reads [your username]/Exercise-06a-Animation.
-Edit the LICENSE and replace BL-MSCH-C220-S21 with your full name.
-Commit your changes.

-Clone the repository to a Local Path on your computer.

-In the Blender folder, you will see two .blend files.
-We will use these files to practice adding armatures to models.

----

 In an effort to make this exercise more manageable, I will offer extra credit for adding an armature to RagDoll.blend, following the instruction/example found at [https://youtu.be/YZikII-uSis](https://youtu.be/YZikII-uSis).
 It is a little difficult to follow, so take it slowly and pause frequently.
 Export the model as a glTF 2.0 file: Assets/RagDoll.glb and import it as a scene into Godot, and set the translation.x = 8.

 If you complete the extra credit, indicate that in the README.md before turning in the project.